-To reduce your gout symptoms and how often you get it, you can help yourself by not eating foods that contain very high levels of purines.
+To reduce the symptoms of gout and how often you get it, try not to eat foods that contain very high levels of purines.
 Purines are substances that are broken down into uric acid and can make gout worse.
-Foods that contain high levels of purines include certain meats, seafood and pulses.
+Foods that contain high levels of purines include certain meats and seafood.

-Gout is caused by a build up of uric acid, a waste product formed from purines (which are found in every cell in your body and certain foods).
-Your diet plays an important role in causing gout and making changes can reduce your risk of it coming back.
+Gout is caused by a build-up of uric acid, a waste product formed from purines.
+These are found in every cell in your body and in certain foods.
+Your diet plays an important role in causing gout.
+If you make some changes, it may reduce your risk of gout coming back.

-If you have gout, certain foods that are very high in purines can make it worse.
-These foods include:
+Foods that are very high in purines include:

-There is no need to cut out all of these foods completely because they still contain other essential nutrients (for example, protein and iron in red meat), but reducing how much of them you eat can help with gout.
-Instead, you could eat more sources of protein that are low in purines, such as milk, cheese and eggs.
+There is no need to cut out all of these foods completely because they still contain other essential nutrients and protein.
+Rather, reduce how much of them you eat as it may help with gout.
+Instead, you could eat more of sources of protein that are low in purines, such as dairy products and certain vegetables.

-Maintaining a low purine, healthy, balanced diet will help you to manage your gout symptoms.
-However, depending on your condition, you may need to take medicines prescribed by your doctor to help treat your symptoms and prevent gout from coming back again.
+If you eat a low-purine, healthy, balanced diet, it will help you to manage your gout symptoms.
+However, depending on your condition, you may also need to take medicines to help treat your symptoms and prevent gout from coming back again.

-You're diagnosed with pseudogout when the pain and swelling in your joint is caused by a build up of different crystals to the ones that cause 'real' gout.
-Pseudogout may also be called calcium pyrophosphate crystal arthritis.
+Pseudogout is caused by a build-up of different crystals to the ones that cause 'real' gout.
+Pseudogout is also known as calcium pyrophosphate crystal arthritis.

 You can develop gout if you have too much uric acid in your body.
 Uric acid is a chemical that everybody has in their blood.
-If the level of uric acid in your body is too high, it can form tiny crystals that collect in your tissues, particularly in and around your joints.
+If the level of uric acid in your body is too high, it can form tiny crystals that collect in your tissues.
+These can collect in and around your joints in particular.
 This is what may cause your swelling and pain.

-Pseudogout is most common in people over 65, with men and women affected in equal numbers.
-Any joint can be affected, but often it will be your knee or wrist.
-Pseudogout usually starts with severe pain, stiffness and swelling, and settles on its own, getting better within two weeks.
+Pseudogout is most common in people over 60, and men and women are affected equally.
+Pseudogout can affect any joint, but often it will be your knee, wrist or hip.
+Pseudogout tends to start with severe pain, stiffness and swelling, and then settles on its own and usually gets better within 10 days.
 Sometimes, if you have another illness, it can set off pseudogout, but often there is no apparent reason for it starting.

-Like gout, pseudogout can return, or become a long-term (chronic) condition.
+Like gout, pseudogout can return, or become a chronic condition.
 A chronic illness is one that lasts a long time, sometimes for the rest of the affected person’s life.

-Although you can be treated for pseudogout with similar medicines to those used for gout, if you have chronic pseudogout, there are fewer treatment options to prevent it or reduce the frequency of it happening.
-Some patients may need to take NSAIDs or steroids over a long period of time because there is no treatment to lower the levels of the crystals that cause pseudogout.
+You can treat pseudogout with similar medicines to those used for gout.
+However, if you have chronic pseudogout, there are fewer treatment options to prevent it or reduce the frequency of it happening.
+You may need to take NSAIDs or steroids over a long period of time.
+This is because there is no treatment to lower the levels of the crystals that cause pseudogout.

-In general, serious side-effects from allopurinol are very rare and this medicine is suitable for long term use.
-However, as with any medicine, look out for anything unusual and see your GP if you're worried.
+In general, serious side-effects from allopurinol are rare and this medicine is suitable for long-term use.
+However, as with any medicine, look out for anything unusual and speak to a pharmacist if you're worried.